logo for marriage-success-secrets.com

 4. Of all children born to married parents this year, fifty percent will experience the divorce of their parents before they reach their 18th birthday.
 (Fagan, Fitzgerald, Rector, “The Effects of Divorce On America)

-The EMOTIONALLY Damaging Statistics about children and divorce
+The EMOTIONALLY Damaging Children and Divorce Statistics

 5. Studies in the early 1980’s showed that children in repeat divorces earned lower grades and their peers rated them as less pleasant to be around.
 (Andrew J. Cherlin, Marriage, Divorce, Remarriage –Harvard University Press 1981)